Kingxukai/linux/Documentation/fb/vesafb.rst

 inverse	use inverse color map

 ========= ======================================================================
-ypan	  enable display panning using the VESA protected mode
+ypan	  enable display panning using the woke VESA protected mode
           interface.
-The visible screen is just a window of the video memory, console scrolling is done by changing the start of the window.
+The visible screen is just a window of the video memory, console scrolling is done by changing the start of the woke window.

           pro: